-New laws came in to force in December 2019 that gave consumers more protection when buying or spending gift vouchers in Ireland.
+New laws came into force in 2019 that gave consumers in Ireland more protection when buying or spending gift vouchers in Ireland.

 So hopefully consumers can feel a bit safer when buying gift vouchers for Christmas presents now.
 But – with the problems caused by inflation and energy prices – there is still a chance of some retailers not being around by the end of 2023